Waleedsaber22/online-clinic/README.md

 # Getting Started with ONLINE CLINIC APP

-This project developed with tailwindcss, antd design to create some components
+This project developed with tailwindcss framework and antd design to create some components

 ## Notes

-at project directory
+follow these steps to successfully run your web app

-1. write npm install to install modules
+### install modules

-2. there's antd file in project directory move it to (node_modules\antd\dist)
+In the project directory, you can write:

+#### `npm install`

 ### start running